SalesforceIndiana University

 Four ways to read the same data

-The Academic Progress section below gives students four lenses to view their course history: by year, by potential major, by course theme and by career pathway.
+The Academic Progress section gives students four lenses to view their course history: by year, by potential major, by course theme and by career pathway.
 The data is identical across all four views.
 What changes is the interpretive frame.

 This came directly from a research insight, students didn't lack information, they lacked ways to connect it to their own goals.
 A student trying to figure out if they should pursue Education as a major sees something very different when their courses are grouped by potential major versus grouped by year.
 Both views are true.
 They just answer different questions.